Skip to content

 A1 Italian Stories for Beginners

-Read aloud — double consonants only appear when you voice the line.
-Explore the Italian learning hub or switch to italian reading practice for topical passages.
+Read the Italian paragraph once without peeking at English.
+Tap only the words that block meaning, then reread the whole line aloud — double consonants and vowel clarity only land when you voice the phrase.
+When a story feels easy, open A2 Italian stories before jumping to B1.
+Explore the Italian learning hub or switch to italian reading practice or italian texts to read for topical passages.

 What you will practice at A1